Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 ---

-## Collecting the data
+## Collecting the Data

 BloodHound is only ever as good as the data you hand it, so before any of the fun graphing happens, you have to pull that data out of the domain.
 A handful of ingestors all produce the same JSON, and picking one really comes down to the platform you are working from and how the target is set up.
-I worked through five of them here, since it helps to know your options for the moments when one tool stalls and another gets the job done.
+I worked through five of them here, since it helps to know your options.

 ### NetExec

-NetExec is where I like to start.
-It checks that the credentials work and then runs the collection in the same session, so you get your confirmation and your data without hopping between tools.
+NetExec is my preferred tool to start.
+It checks that the credentials work and then runs the collection in the same session, so you get your confirmation and your data without having to hop between tools.
 First, make sure the credentials are valid over SMB.

 `nxc smb [DC] -u '[USERNAME]' -p '[PASSWORD]' --shares`

 ![NetExec confirming the pentest credentials are valid over SMB](/assets/images/bloodhound/1.png)

-*The `+` beside the credentials is what tells you they are good, and taking that half a second to confirm saves you from chasing errors later that were never really there.*
+*The `+` beside the credentials is what tells you they are good, and it's super important to confirm before moving on!*

-Once you know the login works, point NetExec at LDAP and let its built-in BloodHound collector do the gathering.
+Once you know the login works, point NetExec at LDAP this time and let its built-in BloodHound collector do the gathering.

 `nxc ldap [DC-IP] -u '[USERNAME]' -p '[PASSWORD]' --bloodhound --collection All --dns-server [DC-IP]`

 ![NetExec running BloodHound collection over LDAP](/assets/images/bloodhound/2.png)

-*One command runs the collector across every collection method, which is a big part of why NetExec is such a comfortable place to begin.*
+*One command runs the collector across every collection method, which is why I think NetExec is such a good place to begin.*

 The run drops a zip file, and unzipping it hands you the JSON documents you will load into BloodHound a little later.